Tips and Information to Provide in the Letter of Medical Necessity:

 Letter of Medical Necessity Structure:

-Insurance providers want to know about the client’s diagnosis, specific impairments resulting from the patient’s diagnosis, and how the device will address or benefit the specific diagnosis and resulting impairments are information that insurance providers require.
-Additionally, you must provide a written explanation of the diagnosis, along with the applicable code.
-It is very helpful in the approval process to describe how the patient’s impairments can be improved using the device or equipment you are requesting.
-It is also very important to point out the long-term benefits as they are very important.
+The client’s diagnosis, specific impairments resulting from the patient’s diagnosis, and finally how the device will address or benefit the specific diagnosis and resulting impairments are information that insurance providers require.
+Additionally, you must provide a written explanation of the diagnosis along with the applicable code in the letter.
+To facilitate the approval process, describe how the device or equipment you are requesting can improve the patient’s impairments.
+Also, emphasize the long-term benefits as they are very important.

 These benefits of an adaptive bike could include: